Broadened Yu-Shiba-Rusinov states in dirty superconducting films and heterostructures: Discussions and conclusions

 In our paper, we do not take into account the spin-independent part of the magnetic impurity strength, $\alpha_0$.
 However, its effect can be incorporated into redefinition of the parameter $\beta {\to} (1{-}\alpha{+}\alpha_0)^2{/}(4\alpha)$.
 Therefore, all our results can be easily applied to that more general case.

-The results of Sec. \ref{Sec:1:Stand} for a solitary magnetic impurity can be related with the case of finite impurity concentration $n_s^{(2)}$.
+The results of Sec. \ref{Sec:1:Stand} for a solitary magnetic impurity are related with the case of finite impurity concentration $n_s^{(2)}$.
 We remind that a single magnetic impurity produces a perturbation of the LDoS with spatial extent of the order of the superconducting coherence length at the YSR energy, $\xi_\beta$.
 Therefore, we can expect our results to be applicable for a finite impurity concentration $n_s^{(2)}{\sim}1/\xi_\beta^2$.
 In this case, using Eq.
 (96) of Ref. \cite{FS2016}, we find the width of the impurity band to be of the order of $\Delta/[(1+\beta)\sqrt{g}]$.
 The latter estimate coincides with $\Gamma$ up to a logarithm in the definition of spreading resistance $t$, cf. Eq. \eqref{eq:def:spreading resistance}.
+We emphasize that two seemingly different problems -- spatially inhomogeneous one for a solitary magnetic impurity and homogeneous one for a finite concentration of magnetic impurities -- occur to be related.

-As mentioned above, the broadening of the LDoS near the YSR energy is caused by the mesoscopic fluctuations of the dimensionless effective strength $\alpha$ of a magnetic impurity.
+As mentioned above, the broadening of the LDoS near the YSR energy is caused by the fluctuations of the dimensionless effective strength $\alpha$ of a magnetic impurity.
 Therefore, it would be tempting to say that the distribution of the YSR energy (defined as the energy at which the peak in the LDoS has the maximum) can be directly read from the log-normal distribution \eqref{eq:P:dist} and Eq. \eqref{eq:YSR:energy}.
 However, Eq. \eqref{eq:EYSR:mod:UE} demonstrates clearly that this is not the case.
 In fact, the problem of computation of the YSR energy distribution in a dirty superconducting film is more complicated and goes far beyond the present work.

+We emphasize that in the case of a single magnetic impurity randomness of the YSR state is introduced due to different realizations of potential disorder.
+It should be contrasted with the case of rare magnetic impurities considered in Ref. \cite{BurmistrovSkvortsov2018} where fluctuations of YSR states at different magnetic impurities were related to the point-to-point fluctuations of the local density of states due to potential disorder.
+Surprisingly, on the level of the Usadel equation both effects can be described by the very same log-normal distribution of the dimensionless effective strength $\alpha$, cf. Eq. \eqref{eq:P:dist}.

 In our work, in order to find the LDoS, we solve the Usadel equation for a spatially dependent spectral angle.
 We remind that the Usadel equation corresponds to the saddle-point treatment of the NLSM (see Refs. \cite{MaS,FS2016,BurmistrovSkvortsov2018} for details).
 Renormalization of the NLSM action between the length scales $\ell$ and $\xi$ should be taken into account.
 It leads to the renormalized Usadel equation.
 However, one can treat the renormalized NLSM beyond the saddle-point approximation.
 This results in additional fluctuation corrections to the LDoS.
 For a finite impurity concentration in a dirty superconducting film, one can estimate the relative fluctuation correction to the LDoS to be of the order of ${\sim}(n_s^{(2)}\xi^2)/g^2$ \cite{Pashinsky2021}.
 Applying this estimate with $n_s^{(2)}{\sim}1/\xi^2$ for a solitary magnetic impurity, we find that the fluctuation corrections to the LDoS are negligible in comparison with the results derived from the Usadel equation.
 We expect a similar conclusion in the case of a magnetic impurity chain near the SN boundary.